RBSC/SFG_Cartridge/Doc/readme.txt

 -----

 If you are using 74HCT04 chip instead of 74LS04 please make sure you add one additional 47pf capacitor.
 See the 74HCT04_fix_cart.jpg image for capacitor mounting instructions.
+This picture shows the placing of an additional capacitor on the board version 1.0.
+Later versions of the board have the dedicated place for this capacitor (C50).

 IMPORTANT!